Xe/site/blog/the-dwarven-cavern-6e-2020-06-28.markdown

 [Geoffrey Cullop](https://twitter.com/cullopgeoffrey), specifically this is a variant of Kobold Caverns on page 5.
 Please note that the experience, gold and hitpoints of enemies are balanced for the group I play with, and will probably need to be adjusted for other parties of adventurers.
+This should work for players at level 1-3.
+By the end they should gain enough experience to level up once.
 My group is also very stun-heavy, so that makes my job of attempting to balance things really interesting.

 Like most great adventures, this starts at a humble tavern, The Flying Ombudsman.